ibm-cloud-docs/openwhisk/actions.md

 ## Packaging actions
 {: #actions_pkgs}

-In {{site.data.keyword.openwhisk}}, you can use packages to bundle together a set of related actions and feeds, and share them with others.
+In {{site.data.keyword.openwhisk_short}}, you can use packages to bundle together a set of related actions and feeds, and share them with others.
 Packages also allow parameters to be shared across all entities in the package.
 {: shortdesc}

 A package can include *actions* and *feeds*.